-- Coaching staff and parent board listing and email contacts
+- Coaching staff and parent representative listing and email contacts

 - Frequently asked questions documents

 - Illness and injury guidelines

 - Links to other swimming resources and organizations

 - Meet schedule by season

 - Meet entry procedure documents

 - Physical forms

 - Policy documents

 - Team calendar

 - Concussion information

-E-mail: Mass and individual e-mails will be sent as necessary by the CB Aquatics staff and by your parent board members.
+E-mail: Mass and individual e-mails will be sent as necessary (generally weekly during the season).
 Be sure to read all messages thoroughly to be informed and meet important deadlines for your swimmer or diver.
 There is a great deal of information, but we have found that the families who read and keep on top of all communications are those who have the best experience with the team.